‘Honestly Unable’ Asked:

 I hear the pain, sadness, and loss in your voice.
 I’m grieved that you have gone so many years ruminating over this lost relationship.

 We often glorify things from our past.
 That relationship in your mind is untouched by the reality of life.
 Your mother intervened, for good or bad.
 That relationship wouldn’t have been perfect (simply because none are) but you never got a chance to see that relationship from the lens of adult life.

 Your marriage is not difficult because you lost your first love.
-Your marriage is not difficult because you only had one soul mate and you can’t be with him.
+Your marriage is not difficult because you only have one soul mate, and you can’t be with him.
 Your marriage is difficult because you are so distracted by what could have been that you aren’t willing to take the hard, necessary steps to fix it.